ethanp/ethanp.github.io/source/_posts/2014-05-22-multimarkdown-to-latex.markdown

     \end{document}

-Open `asdf.tex` in TeXworks, hit the green "play" button in the top-left corner.
+Open `asdf.tex` in TeXworks (if you used the script verbatim, it will be in `~/Desktop/Latex`), hit the green "play" button in the top-left corner.
 A bunch of garbage will pile up in the Console Output area, but then your beautiful PDF will have been generated.
 This is just stellar, I'm telling you.
 Now you can open the `asdf.pdf` file in your favorite pdf viewer.

 ### Bask in its glory